codatio/codat-docs/docs/payables/suppliers.md

 :::tip Supplier balances

-Sync for Payables does not expose supplier balances on the supplier endpoints.
+Bill Pay does not expose supplier balances on the supplier endpoints.
 Instead, you can:
 - Aggregate bills by supplier
 - Use the [Aged debtors](/sync-for-payables-api#/operations/get-aged-debtors-report) report
 :::